mak2016/mak2016/README.md

-- 👋 Hi, I’m @mak2016, I love to code, - 🌱 my language of choice is Python due to its flexibility and ease of use.
+- 👋 Hi, I’m Ajmal, I love to code, - 🌱 my language of choice is Python due to its flexibility and ease of use.

 <!---
 mak2016/mak2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.